Teach Yourself a Foreign Language

 About me

-In case you were wondering about me, I’m a language learning hobbyist who moderates the r/languagelearning community on Reddit.
-This guide does not stand on the basis of my achievements, but is created by me combining (to the best of my ability) all the advice commonly given out by successful language learners.
+In case you were wondering about me, I’m a long-time language learner who moderates the r/languagelearning community on Reddit.
 I have spent a lot of time learning languages, learning how to learn them, and searching the web for answers to common questions.
 Over that time, I’ve gained a lot of insight into what a beginner needs to start.
 That’s what I’m aiming to share with you here.

 Support

 This guide has taken many hundreds of hours of research and writing to create.
-If you would like to say thank you, I appreciate any and all emails sent my way.
-You can also buy me a coffee if you’d like to thank me in a slightly more tangible way.
+If you appreciate what I’ve done here and would like to say thank you, please consider buying me a coffee or purchasing the guide.

 Buy Me A Coffee